 - a.
-In general, the EPS, chaired by NTIA, shall formulate, guide, and review National Security and Emergency Preparedness (NSEP) planning for spectrum-dependent systems.
-In the furtherance of the above, on behalf of the IRAC and after coordination with the Deputy Associate Administrator, Office of Spectrum Management, the EPS shall specifically: - 1. review and recommend changes to the NTIA Emergency Readiness Plan for Use of the Radio Spectrum (ERP) to reflect current plans and procedures; - 2. assist the Associate Administrator, Office of Spectrum Management in administering a system of radio spectrum priorities for those spectrum-dependent telecommunications resources belonging to and operated by the Federal Government; and - 3. ensure emergency spectrum management planning and practices are in accordance with current NSEP telecommunications policy.

-b.
-The EPS shall consist of a representative appointed by each of the following member departments and agencies together with such other members as the Deputy Associate Administrator, Office of Spectrum Management may hereafter designate.
+In general, the EPS shall formulate, guide, and review National Security and Emergency Preparedness (NSEP) planning for spectrum-dependent systems.
+In the furtherance of the above the EPS shall specifically: - 1.
+Review and recommend changes to the NTIA Emergency Readiness Plan for Use of the Radio Spectrum (ERP) to reflect current plans and procedures; - 2.
+Review, in accordance with the provisions of Chapters 1 (Section 1.3.2, Article V, Section 7), 7 (Section 7.3), and 10 (Sections 10.1.4 and 10.5.5) of the NTIA Manual, the NSEP functions supported by spectrum-dependent systems and their proposed, associated Telecommunications Service Priorities for Radiocommunications or TSP-Rs (spectrum-use priorities); and, - 3.
+Ensure emergency spectrum management planning and practices are in accordance with current NSEP telecommunications policy. - b.
+The EPS shall consist of a representative appointed by each of the following member departments and agencies together with such other members as the Deputy Associate Administrator for Domestic Spectrum Policy, Office of Spectrum Management may hereafter designate.

-Agriculture Justice
+Agriculture Interior Air Force Justice

-Air Force National Aeronautics and Space Administration
+Army National Aeronautics and Space